MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

     - Step 2.2
     - ...

 For single-job pipelines, you can omit the jobs container because there are only steps.
-And because many options shown in this article aren't required and have good defaults, your YAML definitions are unlikely to include all of them.
+And because many options shown in this article have good defaults, your YAML definitions are unlikely to include all of them.

 ::: moniker-end

 ### Conventions

-These are the code conventions used in this article:
+Here are the syntax conventions used in this article:

 * To the left of `:` is a literal keyword used in pipeline definitions.
 * To the right of `:` is a data type.
 The data type can be a primitive type like **string** or a reference to a rich structure defined elsewhere in this article.